 Yes, you can see the Northern Lights even if there is a full moon.
 If the auroras are weak, then the strong moonlight might make it more difficult to see them.
-But it’s definitely possible.
+But if auroras are strong, it’s definitely possible.
 Once, I saw a magnificent aurora show that lasted more than 3 hours under the full moon.

 If the conditions are right, you can see the Northern Lights EVERYWHERE in Iceland.
 There is not one place or region of Iceland that’s better for viewing auroras than another.